What is the menopause?

 When does the menopause start?

-An average age for a women to experience the menopause is 51 years.
-Typically a woman could experience the menopause at any time between 40 and 50 years of age.
-However it can sometimes happen earlier in a woman’s life.
+The average woman experiences the menopause at around the age of 51, but typically it could be any time between 40 and 55.
+However it sometimes happens earlier in a woman’s life.
 When a woman has had no period for 12 months, she is said to be menopausal.

-The menopause used to be referred to as the Change of Life, and this change happens as a result of a decrease in production of oestrogen and progesterone in the ovaries, and the cessation of ovulation and menstruation.
+The menopause used to be referred to as the Change of Life.
+This change happens as a result of a decrease in production of oestrogen and progesterone in the ovaries, and the cessation of ovulation and menstruation.

-Recently the menopause has become a more openly discussed problem, but years ago it was hidden away, and women didn’t want to discuss what was happening to them.
+Recently the menopause became a more openly discussed problem.
+However, years ago it was hidden away, and women didn’t want to discuss what was happening to them.
 It was a taboo subject.
-Fortunately things have changed and women are nowadays interested in finding out more about what is happening to them, and are thus more willing to share their experience with others.
+Fortunately things have changed and women are nowadays interested in finding out more about what is happening to them.
+As a result they are more willing to share their experience with others.
 Also they are keen to find out what alternative therapies can help them to overcome the symptoms they have.

 What happens to the body?